Section 1.2: Rehabilitation vs. Punishment

 Impact on Recidivism Rates

 Studies consistently show that rehabilitative programs, particularly those employing evidence-based practices tailored to individual needs, are more effective at reducing recidivism rates among juveniles compared to punitive measures.
 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) has highlighted programs focusing on family therapy, education, and skill development as particularly effective.
-In contrast, punitive measures like detention and incarceration often fail to address the root causes of delinquent behavior, leading to higher rates of reoffending.
+In contrast, punitive measures like detention centers and incarceration often fail to address the root causes of delinquent behavior, leading to higher rates of reoffending.
 A meta-analysis by the Coalition for Juvenile Justice indicates that incarcerated youth are significantly more likely to reoffend than those subjected to community-based rehabilitative interventions.

 Societal Costs